kopiladevkota/Intellexa-ContentAnalysisAI/README.md

 Intellexa_ A content Analysis AI
-Please revie defense report for more info
+Please review defense report10 for more info